National Parks

 Where to Stay on the Olympic Peninsula

-Most national parks are remote and Olympic National Park is no different.
+Most national parks are remote, and Olympic National Park is no different.
 For the largest selection and most comfortable lodging, consider staying in a gateway town.
-Find lodging, gas, dining and picnic supplies for your trip.
+Here, you can find lodging, gas, dining and picnic supplies for your trip.

 Port Angeles—Located along Strait of Juan de Fuca, it offers ferry service from Washington and Canada’s British Columbia.
 Find lodging, dining and shopping along with the Olympic National Park Visitor Center at 3002 Mt.
 Angeles Rd.